zachRudz/60467_raspPiBotnet/README.md

 * [Linux Journal](http://www.linuxjournal.com/content/validating-ip-address-bash-script) for the bash script to validate IP addresses.
 * [Charles Leifer](http://charlesleifer.com/blog/simple-botnet-written-python/) for inspiration, and for help with understanding raw python sockets.
 * [bjacharya at cybrary](https://www.cybrary.it/0p3n/python-programming-hackers-part-6-creating-ssh-botnet/) for inspiration, and for help with pexpect library.
+* Thanks to PurpleBooth for the github [README template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)